 Archery is one of the original forms of weaponry, and was used in battle for thousands of years.
 Our seven-lane archery range connects to that warrior tradition while teaching guests about being present, mindful and focused.
 As in life, there is a target (goal), but the only way to hit it consistently is by focusing on each step of the process and ensuring that the inputs are correct and appropriate for the moment.

 Winston Churchill famously said, “There is something about the outside of a horse that is good for the inside of a man.”
 Successfully engaging with horses requires a quiet mind, the release of fear and anxiety and open, honest interaction.
 Our equine therapy work focuses on connection, relationships and building self-awareness.
-(The Boulder Crest Retreat approach to equine therapy has been featured in a National Geographic story, which is available here.)

 With a shape that mimics the winding path of life, Labyrinths have been used for centuries as walking meditation tools.
 They quiet the mind and allow guests to reflect on important questions or challenges, or simply let go of past experiences and trauma.
 In warrior lore, it is said that prior to battle, combatants would walk into the labyrinth reflecting on all the reasons they fight—their family, their community, their way of life.
 They leave their civilian uniform and concerns in the middle, exit the labyrinth, and pick up their sword and shield to head into battle.
 Upon return from battle, they reverse the journey, having had the opportunity to grieve those they lost and prepare for their return as civilian-warriors.